INTO-CPS-Association/DTaaS/README.md

 This is a mono repo containing code for both the web client and the microservices code base.
 Only the [web client](client) and [library microservice](servers/lib) components are functional at present.
 Everything else is a work-in-progress.

+## Documentation

+The software comes with [documentation](https://into-cps-association.github.io/DTaaS/version0.2/index.html) for administrators and users.
+You are welcome to open an issue if there is a suggestion on improving the documentation.

-### Installation
+## Installation

-The best way to use the DTaaS software is via a vagrant virtual machine.
-The install instructions for [single node vagrant machine](deploy/vagrant/single-machine/README.md) should help you get started.
+The software can be installed either on Ubuntu Server 22.04 Operating System or on vagrant virtual machine(s).
+The installation instructions and scripts in `deploy/` should help you get started.
 If you face any issues, please open an [issue](https://github.com/INTO-CPS-Association/DTaaS/issues/new/choose).

+Some of the services like InfluxDB require a dedicated hostname.
+Thus successful installation of these services is dependent on your ability to use multiple hostnames for different services.
+There are dedicated installation scripts for services in `script/`.

 ## Development Setup